sjek/scripts-workspace/README.md

 position
--interior and exterior behaviour when using underground, outside or in allowed space
+-interior and exterior behaviour when using underground, outside or in allowed space -if something fails, player is teleported to coe 0,0 , daedric ruin with scamp running around

     coe, centeronexterior and coc, centeroncell
         -don't copy the height info when teleporting causing possible death on ground level